PurpleBooth/fix-compaudit/README.md

 # Fix Compaudit Issues

-A binary that takes a really long way around to run the below script but in rust.
+Correct the permissions problems that highlighted by `compaudit`.
+Fixing these is kinda a pain to do manually.
+This should fix them.

 Depends on having `chmod`, `chown`, `zsh` and `compaudit` available.